Mahesh Aney

 Mahesh Aney is an Indian cinematographer known for his work in Hindi films.

 Career

-A Film and Television Institute of India (FTII) graduate with specialization in cinematography, Mahesh Aney has shot more than a thousand commercials including some award-winning films for Pepsi, Kellogg's, Tata Steel, Feviqik and Maggie noodles.
+A Film and Television Institute of India (FTII) graduate with specialization in cinematography, Mahesh Aney has shot more than a thousand commercials including films for Pepsi, Kellogg's, Tata Steel, Feviqik and Maggie noodles.
 He runs his own production house and has produced more than fifty commercials for brands like Coca-Cola, Vicks, Onida TV, Nivea Cream, Cinthol Soap and Johnnie Walker Golf.

-Renowned for his deft camera work, brilliant eye, and penchant for turning the mundane into the magical on screen, Aney has also conceptualized and directed extremely popular television shows like Movers & Shakers, Bindaas Bol, Kya Masti Kya Dhoom and Wajood, which have won several awards.
-He has worked as a cinematographer on films like God Only Knows!, Tum: A Dangerous Obsession and the now-classic Swades.
+Aney has also conceptualized and directed television shows like Movers & Shakers, Bindaas Bol, Kya Masti Kya Dhoom and Wajood, which have won several awards.
+He has worked as a cinematographer on films like God Only Knows!, Tum: A Dangerous Obsession and Swades.

 Personal life

 Mahesh Aney is married to Anjali Aney, has two children Aarti and Aditya, and lives in Mumbai.